LOADING ...

 Bắt đầu làm bài nào

-Its been five years come autumn, she remembers well the day
+Its been five come this autumn, she remembers well the day

 The day the fever got him, and took him far

-Far away the fiddlers bowing, the grass forever
+Far the fiddlers bowing, the grass forever blue

-It was in the dead of winter when her man first the chill
+It was in the dead of when her man first caught the chill

-Rather be in some dark or some dark deep shady grove
+Rather be in some dark hollow or some dark deep shady

-to be a bluegrass widow
+Than to be a widow

-Spoken break:
+Spoken word

-Soon we got to be experts.
+we got to be bluegrass experts.

-And wed stop in another Shamrock station and get another Texas Pride case, drink that and listen to the Stanley Brothers and then wed go get a tape of Jim and and it was on to the Kentucky Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the brilliant idea one day to take all the greatest bluegrass song titles in the world and string em together to make this song right here,
+And wed stop in another Shamrock station and get another Texas Pride case, drink that and listen to the Stanley Brothers and then wed go get a tape of Jim and Jesse and it was on to the Kentucky Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the brilliant idea one day to all the greatest bluegrass song titles in the world and string em together to make this song right here,

 The Widow.

-Quite possibly the bluegrass song ever written.
+possibly the worst bluegrass song ever written.

-We were a four piece band, we played weddings and parties and out on the porch and beer joints and one weekend on a handful of cheap amphetamines, we decided to go to Crockett, Texas.
+We were a little four piece band, we played weddings and parties and out on the porch and beer and one weekend on a handful of cheap amphetamines, we decided to go to Crockett, Texas.

-Darlin of what youve done, then replied his Knoxville girl
+think of what youve done, then replied his Knoxville girl

 And she stands out in the in the moonlight all aglow

-Rather be in some dark hollow or some deep shady grove
+Rather be in some dark hollow or dark deep shady grove

-Than to be a bluegrass
+Than to be a widow

-And she stands out in the midnight in the all aglow
+And she out in the midnight in the moonlight all aglow

-Rather be in dark hollow or some dark deep shady grove
+Rather be in some dark hollow or dark deep shady grove

-to be a bluegrass widow
+Than to be a widow

 Videos